Northern Michigan Partnership

 The mission of the Northern Michigan Partnership is to provide innovative and cutting edge educational opportunities that will service all learners in our community.
 All classes will be free of charge and offered to all students.
 The Partnership will bring together students, parents, educators and community experts to encourage and help facilitate integrated and cooperative learning.
 Through careful listening, observation and reaction to how learning takes place, we will create an environment that flows with the interest of the students.

-Classes will begin Wednesday, February 1, 2017, and will meet weekly every Wednesday until June 7th with a break the week of March 29th.
+Classes will begin Wednesday, September 6, 2017, and will meet weekly every Wednesday until January 10th, with a two-week holiday break December 20th & 27th.
 All classes will be held at Interlochen Community School (3113 M-137, Interlochen, MI 49643).

 How to Register

-Following are the steps to register your student for the Winter 2017 Session.
+Following are the steps to register your student for the Fall 2017 Session.